pkeshavam/Impact_FS_HT/README.md

 # ML Classification Pipeline

-This is a  code repository  for the paper ... .Here we implements a machine learning classification pipeline for binary and multi-class tasks using various algorithms.
-It supports both training (with and without hyperparameter tuning), model evaluation using confusion matrices and ROC-AUC, and automatic saving of results.
+This is a code repository for our study on the impact of Feature Selection and Hyperparameter Tuning for IIoT Attack Detection.
+Using an ensemble of feature selection algorithms, we identify the most relevant features in the Edge-IIoT dataset.
+Based on the ranking of features thus obtained, we create three distinct datasets.
+We then test these three datasets for three classification types - binary, multigroup and multiclass.
+We use six Machine Learning algorithms for evaluating our datasets with and without hyperparameter tuning.

 ## 🔧 Features

-- Supports multiple classifiers: SVM, Random Forest, Logistic Regression, XGBoost, Decision Tree, KNN
+- Supports multiple classifiers: LSVC, Random Forest, Logistic Regression, XGBoost, Decision Tree, KNN
 - Optional hyperparameter tuning using GridSearchCV
 - Saves trained models, confusion matrix plots, and evaluation metrics
 - Modular codebase for easy customization and extension